Shaheen Bagh: Supreme Court mediators tell anti-CAA protestors ‘others too have their rights’

 Advocate Sanjay Hegde said the interlocutors ‘hope to resolve the matter with everybody’s cooperation’.

-A Supreme Court-appointed mediation panel visited Delhi’s Shaheen Bagh locality on Wednesday to talk to anti-Citizenship Act protestors, reported ANI.
-Advocates Sanjay Hegde and Sadhana Ramachandran have been tasked with convincing the demonstrators to end their protest, which has been going on since the middle of December.
+Two Supreme Court-appointed mediators visited Delhi’s Shaheen Bagh locality on Wednesday to convince the anti-Citizenship Act protestors to move their protest elsewhere, Hindustan Times reported.
+Advocates Sanjay Hegde and Sadhana Ramachandran were given the task by the top court during a hearing on Monday.

-“We have come here according to the order of Supreme Court,” Hegde told the crowd at the protest site.
+“We have come here according to the order of Supreme Court,” Hegde told the crowd at the protest site, which has been occupied since mid-December.
 “We hope to speak to everyone.
 We hope to resolve the matter with everybody’s cooperation.”

 Ramachandran said the court had noted during Monday’s proceedings that the residents of Shaheen Bagh have the right to protest.
-“The law [CAA] has been challenged in the Supreme Court,” she added, echoing the judges’ observations.
-“But like us, others too have their rights, like right to use roads, open their shops.”
+“The law [Citizenship Amendment Act] has been challenged in the Supreme Court,” she added, echoing the judges’ observations.
+“But like us, others too have their rights, like right to use roads, open their shops.
+Your rights must not trample on others.”

+Shaheen Bagh has become the epicentre of protests against the amended citizenship law and the proposed National Register of Citizens.
+The Kalindi Kunj-Shaheen Bagh stretch in Delhi has been closed since December 15 after protestors, mainly women and children, began the sit-in.

+The protest has been challenged in the Supreme Court by petitioners claiming that the demonstrators have blocked traffic.
+While a lawyer for an intervenor told the court that essential services like school buses and ambulance services were being provided passage, Solicitor General Tushar Mehta claimed there was a total blockade.

+On Monday, the top court asked Hegde and Ramachandran to convince the protestors to go to an alternative site.
+The top court also asked the two advocates to speak to former Chief Information Commissioner Wajahat Habibullah for assistance, but he was not present at the protest site on Wednesday.
+The plea will be heard again on February 24.

-The Supreme Court has told the protestors they cannot block a road to exercise their right.
+The court said the protestors cannot block a road to exercise their right.
 “Democracy works on expression of views,” Justice SK Kaul said at Monday’s proceedings.
 “But there are lines and boundaries.
 If you wish to protest, while the matter is being heard here, that’s also okay...Blocking traffic and causing inconvenience is our concern.”
-The court will hear a petition for the removal of the protestors on February 24.
-A lawyer for an intervenor told the court that essential services such as school buses and ambulance services were being provided passage.

 Scroll.in has mapped the roads in the area and found that public inconvenience was being caused not just because of the closure of GD Birla Marg, an arterial road that connects Delhi to Noida in Uttar Pradesh.
 Two alternative routes that could have been used by commuters have been barricaded by Delhi and Uttar Pradesh Police.
 While Delhi Police officers claimed the barricades in front of the entry to the alternative routes were just “a security measure”, the Uttar Pradesh Police said they did it because of the Delhi Police’s barricades.